 Purple 10 really weird museums

-A spy museum, all you’ve ever wanted to know about toilets and real life samples from Big Foot, we’ve got 10 weird museums from around the world for your pleasure.
+A spy museum, all you’ve ever wanted to know about toilets and real life samples from Big Foot, we’ve got 10 really weird museums from around the world for your pleasure.

 - Want to become a spy?
 Actually, can we just ask, who doesn’t?
 Well, now you can, for a day anyway, at the International Spy Museum in Washington DC, USA.
 We’re talking gadgets, code breaking and generally being a bit James Bond as you learn about the history of secret agents and get to grips with a life of espionage.